Updated March 30, 2026

 Caffeine

-Coffee and other caffeinated drinks including black, white and green tea (which contains the similar compound, theine) are very dangerous and toxic to dogs.
+Coffee and other caffeinated drinks including black, white and green tea, as well as many energy drinks, are very dangerous and toxic to dogs.

 Garlic

-Garlic is one of the most toxic foods for dogs, along with all other members of the allium family, including chives and leeks - a fact which is also shared by the Blue Cross.
+Garlic is one of the most toxic foods for dogs, along with all other members of the allium family, including chives and leeks.

-Garlic contains a compound called thiosulfate, which damages red blood cells and can lead to anemia, along with sickness, diarrhea and abdominal pain.
+Garlic contains a compound called thiosulfate, which damages red blood cells and can lead to anemia, along with vomiting, diarrhea and abdominal pain.

-Even a small amount of garlic could be life-threatening, so never feed your dog anything containing it (or any other allium).
+Even a tiny amount of garlic could be life-threatening, so never feed your dog anything containing it (or any other allium).

 Macadamia nuts

-Macadamia nuts are highly toxic to dogs and can cause serious - even fatal - reactions, including muscle shakes and ataxia, vomiting, and panting.
+Macadamia nuts are highly toxic to dogs and can cause serious - even fatal - reactions, and signs include muscle shakes and ataxia, vomiting, and panting.
 So with that in mind, definitely save macadamia nuts on your list of foods you should not feed a dog.

 Chocolate